Do You Think Children Should Worship in Adult Services?

 Don’t divide families.

 The church has done the family a disservice by providing for the dividing of the family.
 Will the children of tomorrow have a worship model?
-Will the model be only that of the professional minister or the Sunday school teacher?
-Do kids ever see “real” Christianity in action?
+Should the model be only that of the professional minister or the Sunday school teacher?
 Will parents be transparent enough to allow their children to see them worship?
-Will parents care enough to want their children to know how to behave in a worship setting?
 It has been said, “It is easier to form a child than to reform him when he’s grown.”
 Sitting in church with a wiggly, squirming child may not be anyone’s idea of a good time, but the end result has eternal rewards.

 Kids learn by example.

-If a child attends church every Sunday from birth to age 12, he or she will have had 624 worship opportunities.
+If children attend church every Sunday from birth to age 12, they will have had 624 worship opportunities.
 In most cases the child will spend most of his or her first three years in the church nursery.
 That leaves 468 worship opportunities.
 The average first grader will spend around 180 days in school this year for about six hours a day.
 That amounts to 1,080 hours of education in one year.
-What a child learns in first grade is very important; it’s what the remainder of his education is based on.
+What a child learns in first grade is very important; it’s what the remainder of her education is based on.

 What a child can learn by experiencing worship with his parents will give him the foundation upon which his life will be based.
-He will see Dad trusting in the eternal God when his world is crumbling around him.
-He will see Mom finding strength in her worship even though her heart is breaking at the death of a loved one.
+He will see Dad trusting in the eternal God.
+He will see Mom finding strength in her worship.
+Even when Mom or Dad are struggling with heavy things in their everyday life.
 But he can’t see the “behind the scenes” life of the children’s pastor or the personal struggles of the Sunday school teacher.

 Keep kids in church longer.